 - Relapse prevention support and alumni programs

 With the right help, codeine withdrawal symptoms don’t have to derail your journey to sobriety.
-At Destinations for Teens in Woodland Hills, California, and Las Vegas, Nevada, teenagers can get targeted help that truly makes a difference.
+At Destinations for Teens in Woodland Hills, California, teenagers can get targeted help that truly makes a difference.
 If you or the teen in your life is ready to make a change, call 877-466-0620.